 We all begin to walk our path in life from an early age, whether we are conscious of it or not.
-My path has led me to the healing arts.
+My way has led me to the healing arts.
 My abilities began to show themselves when I attended a funeral and rode with the deceased’s mother.
 I was able to share with her what was said to me about her son.
-It was a matter of fact to me at age 6 but she found it very comforting.
+It was a matter of fact to me at age six but she found it very comforting.

-As an adult, I trained as an educator and ran several schools in my 35 years of service to my community.
+I trained as an educator and ran several schools in my 35 years of service to my community.
 When I attended Columbia University Teachers College as a graduate student, I found time to explore and learn from some of the best educators of our time.

 It was my good fortune that several years ago, Tom asked a long time student of his, Karl Direske to teach the healers.
-Karl started his own school, Wilderness Fusion, a school that I attended and graduated from a few years ago.
+Karl started his school, Wilderness Fusion, a school that I attended and graduated from a few years ago.

 My love of learning and teaching is a thread that winds throughout my life from my graduate and undergraduate experiences to the coyote teaching of Grandfather Stalking Wolf.
 Coyote teaching has over 34 points a teacher must consider when mentoring or teaching.
 It opens doorways for the student particular to their needs in an experiential lesson that teaches self-sufficiency.